Lorient: Lorient Submarine Base

 Lorient was the location of an extensive submarine base, built by the Germans in World War II and used subsequently by the French Navy.
 Head of the U-Boat Arm Karl Dönitz decided to construct the base on 28 June 1940.
 Between November 1940 and January 1942 a number of gigantic reinforced concrete structures were built. including three on the Keroman peninsula.
 They are called K1, K2 and K3.
 In 1944 work began on a fourth structure.
 The base was capable of sheltering thirty submarines.
 Lorient was damaged by Allied bombing raids but the naval base survived the war.

 Following the German surrender the base was used by the French Navy, named for Jacques Stosskopf, a hero of the French Resistance who had worked there.
 The base was decommissioned in 1995 and turned over to civilian use.
+It is now a museum.